the-H-effect/the-H-effect/README.md

 ### [Project 1: Alberta Health Services](https://github.com/the-H-effect/Analysis-Alberta-Health-Services)

-Alberta Health Services was analyzed for.
+The full project on the analysis of Alberta Health Services can be found [Here](https://github.com/the-H-effect/Analysis-Alberta-Health-Services).

 The following main concepts defined the analysis:
 * _There are 5 zones under Alberta Health Services AHS; South (Zone 1), Calgary (Zone 2), Central (Zone 3), Edmonton (Zone 4) and North (Zone 5)._